Attention!

 Eligibility for the Entry to School Program

-- be registered with the Ontario Autism Program
+- registered in the Ontario Autism Program

-- already attending school.
+- who have already started attending school